Authorization

 In some cases, Notion redirects the user to the redirect_uri

-that you set up when you created the public integration, along with an error
+that you set up when you created the public integration, along with anΒ error

-query parameter.
-Notion uses the common error codes in the OAuth specification.
-Use the error code to create a helpful prompt for the user when they’re redirected here.
+Β query parameter.
+Notion uses the commonΒ error codes in the OAuth specification.
+Use the error

-Step 2: Notion redirects the user to the integration’s redirect_uri
+Step 2: Notion redirects the user to the integrationβs redirect URI and includes a code

 parameter

-parameterWhen you created the public integration, you specified a redirect_uri
+parameterWhen you first created the public integration, you specified a redirect URI.
+If the user follows the prompt to Allow access

 for the integration, then Notion generates a temporary code

-with the following information in the query string:
+and sends a request to the redirect URI with the following information in the query string:

 Parameter | Description | Required |